top of page

 • support a more stable internal state under pressure

 You remain aware and in control throughout.
-It's a collaborative, not passive process.

 Why This Approach Works For Musicians

-This makes hypnosis particularly accessible.
+This makes hypnosis particularly accessible to musicians.

 Instead of trying to override anxiety from the top down, you begin working from the level where it originates.